Tejeda, Spain Guide

 Day Trips

-1 hour 45 minutes - 2 hours by car from Tejeda Agaete is a coastal town known for its natural pools, Puerto de las Nieves harbor, and the Dedo de Dios (God's Finger) rock formation (though the finger itself was destroyed in a storm, the area remains scenic).
-Enjoy fresh seafood, swim in the natural pools, and take a ferry to Tenerife.
+1 hour 15 minutes by car Agaete is a coastal town known for its natural pools, dramatic cliffs, and the Dedo de Dios (God's Finger) rock formation (though it was partially destroyed by a storm).
+Enjoy swimming in the natural pools, hiking along the coast, or taking a ferry to Tenerife.
+The town also has a charming harbor and several seafood restaurants.

 Travel Time